Allymonies/LifeEmulator/README.md

 # LifeEmulator
-Utilities for the LifeEmulator serverr at lifeemulator.us.to
+Utilities for the LifeEmulator server at lifeemulator.us.to

 # Directory:
  1. [Crafting](Crafting/)